VictorGallardo/Hello-World-in-Java/README.md

 # Hello World in Java
-This is a simple Hello World that I created in Java.s
+This is a simple Hello World that I created in Java.